-Global presence and more than 1200 employees worldwide make sure that we are always close to the customer.
+Thirteen production sites in Germany, Great Britain, Italy, France, the United States, Malaysia, India, Korea, Brazil, Peru and Argentina as well as a sales network covering more than 40 countries make the Baerlocher group of companies a strong partner.
+This global presence and more than 1200 employees worldwide make sure that we are always close to the customer.
 Future-oriented, we are continuously investing in research and development.
-Our innovative power results from the creativity of our in-house scientists and technical experts.
-Baerlocher has R&D facilities in Germany (Munich-Unterschleissheim), France (Marseille), Italy (Lodi), the United States (Dover, Cincinnati) and India (Dewas).
+A large number of in-house research scientists and technical experts ensure our considerable creative potential and innovative power.
+Baerlocher has R+D facilities in Germany (München-Unterschleissheim), France (Marseille), Italy (Lodi), the United States (Dover, Ohio) and India (Mumbai).